The University of Washington offers three training programs in Medical and Human Genetics:

 Fellowship training in Clinical Molecular Genetics, Clinical Cytogenetics, and Clinical Biochemical Genetics — open to individuals who have completed doctoral training, usually in biological sciences or medicine;

-As of 2011, Medical Genetics will begin using ERAS and NRMP for those applying for the two-year categorical genetics training program.
+Medical Genetics uses ERAS and NRMP for those applying for the two-year categorical genetics training program.
 ERAS will open in July and applications will be accepted August - October.
 The following documents are required:

 Seattle is a vibrant, major metropolitan area in Western Washington.
 Seattle has a mild climate, and is blessed with proximity to great natural beauty including mountains, lakes, and the Puget Sound.
 Seattle is the home of many industries including Amazon, Boeing, Microsoft, and Starbucks.